LSST-IT/ittn-001/index.rst

 TODO
 ----

-- confirm with Tiago & Chile Team which hierarchies/profiles are unused (e.g. EFD)
+- confirm with Tiago & Chile Team which hierarchies/profiles are unused (E.g. EFD)
 - Check if EFD, ATS or CCS definitions are being used.
 This will eventually remove ``datacenter`` hierarchy.
 - Remove ``type`` hierarchies, blocked as the moment by telegraf definitions.
 - **Secrets management**